litentry/litentry-parachain/README.md

 In order to create a local docker setup, you can run the following command
 ```
-./local-setup/launch.py --config ./local-setup/github-action-config-one-worker.json
+./local-setup/launch.py --config ./local-setup/development-worker.json
 ```
-This will create three docker containers, 2 Relay Chain Validators, and 1 Parachain Collator.
+This will create three docker containers, 2 relay chain validators and 1 parachain Collator.
 However, it will use the default ports as present in .env.dev.
 If you want to run the system by offsetting the default ports, you can run this command instead:

 ```
 ./local-setup/launch.py --config local-setup/development-worker.json --offset 100